-Lucy was the House of Lords Commissioner for Standards for 2016 to 2021.
-She is the Co-Chair of the Legal Aid and Access to Justice Committee of the International Bar Association, is also a commissioner with the Judicial Appointments Committee and, as well as being a Tribunal Judge, she also sits as a Tribunal judge.
+Lucy was the House of Lords Commissioner for Standards from 2016-2021.
+She is the Co-Chair of the Legal Aid and Access to Justice Committee of the International Bar Association, was also a commissioner with the Judicial Appointments Committee and, as well as being a Tribunal Judge, she also sits as a Judge for the Court of Protection.

 She is a member of the Bach Commission on Access to Justice.

 Lucy has been a Mental Health Act Commissioner, was a founder member of the QC Appointments Panel, was a commissioner with Postcomm from 2008 to 2011, and is an associate with Verita, which carries out investigations on behalf of public bodies.